| Eng.Home |

 ' revised by Seiji Fujita on February 12, 2023

-Function CalcAge(ByVal daybirth As String, ByVal fixday As String, _
+Function CalcAge(ByVal daybirth As Date, ByVal fixday As Date, _

 Optional ByVal msgflag As Boolean) As Integer